zibz0017/QuartzVault/content/Jewish History/Jewish History in Poland.md

 2. She later on got remarried.[^8]
 3. Little is known about either marriage.
 (And she kept going by her maiden name, which may indicate something.)[^8]
 4. She never had any children.
 (If she did have children, would she be able to do what she did?)[^8]
-### Pre-בית Yaakov
+### Pre-בית יעקב
 1. Sarah Schenirer tried to make frum social groups for girls, to help them learn about Yiddishkeit as well as to help them deal with the social pressure.[^8]
 2. However, this movement did not succeed.[^8]
 3. Sarah Schenirer felt that she needed to be mechanech girls when they were younger.[^8]
-### The בית Yaakov Movement
+### The בית יעקב Movement
 #### Support from גדולים
 1. Because she was from Belz, Sarah Schenirer asked her brother to get a haskama from the Belzer rebbe.[^8]
 2. At first, the Belzer rebbe gave his haskama to the movement, but then later rescinded it.
 It is not know why.[^8][^46]
-3. The Chofetz Chaim (perhaps the גדול hador of the non-chassidish world) and the Gerer rebbe gave her their haskamos.
+3. The Chofetz חיים (perhaps the גדול hador of the non-chassidish world) and the Gerer rebbe gave her their haskamos.
 This gave the movement a lot of support.[^8] ^8085a2
 #### Starting off
 1. In 1918, Sarah Schenirer opened her first school.
 It was run out of her home in Krakow.[^8]
 #### Seminary
-1. Sarah Schenirer created a seminary to train teachers as the בית Yaakov movement was growing so fast, she did not have enough teachers.[^8]
+1. Sarah Schenirer created a seminary to train teachers as the בית יעקב movement was growing so fast, she did not have enough teachers.[^8]
 #### The Success of the Movement
 1. In 1940, everything was destroyed by the Nazis in WWII.[^8]
 2. Before then, there were hundreds of בית Yaakovs with about 40,000 girls.[^8] [^46]